srivatsacool/Size-Estimation-with-CV2-and-Aruco/README.md

 - Open Git Bash.

 - Change the current working directory to the location where you want the cloned directory.
-- Copy the URL from the repository .
+- Copy the URL from the repository.
 ![Dashboard Image](https://docs.github.com/assets/cb-33207/images/help/repository/https-url-clone-cli.png)
 - Type `git clone` , and then paste the copied URL of the repository
 - Clone the repository :